Xin00163/CV/Readme.md

 I am passionate about writing easy-to-understand, clean code that can be built on later.
 My experience lies mainly in Object-oriented programming languages: Python and Ruby.
 I've also created projects with HTML, CSS, JavaScript, OAuth, SQL and Google APP Engine.

 #### Project management
 I'm highly experienced in turning grand but vague ideas to action plans.
-I have initiated, planed and executed several projects both in the Lingoes and Yoox Net-A-Porter——streamlined the localisation workflow and increased the team's productivity.
+I have initiated, planned and executed several projects both in The Lingoes and Yoox Net-A-Porter——streamlined the localisation workflow and increased the team's productivity.

-During this time, I also gained valuable experience in getting buy-in from the team, managing and directing team members to work on a project, at the same time, ensuring that team members are happy, motivated and productive.
+During this time, I also gained valuable experience in getting buy-in from the team, managing and directing team members working on a project while, at the same time, ensuring that team members are happy, motivated and productive.

 #### Problem solving
-To reduce repetitive manual work and streamline working process, I initiated two projects while working in the Product Editorial team:
+To reduce repetitive manual work and streamline working process I initiated two projects while working in the Product Editorial team:

 - Size & Fit translation generator: